MultiScreenSDK/webapp-photoshare/README.md

 Add getting started information here, including setup, build, test.

-Also need to write some unit tests
+Also need to write some unit tests and perhaps work on build